dominikb1888/SWEN/README.md

 ## Deliverables (ungraded)

-For each session there are a set of exercises listed here on GitHub Classroom: https://classroom.github.com/classrooms/98897122-22s_swen
+Each session below comes with a set of exercises.
 We will do the first batch of exercises for Session 1 together.
 From Session 2 onwards you are encouraged to prepare all exercises associated to a certain session.
 I will provide feedback and guidance on the side.
 For each session, I will pick some difficult or important exercises and discuss solutions with the class.
+The exercises are plenty and you will hardly be able to complete all of them.
+Make sure to definitely work on all Exercises from Session 1 and 2.

 ## Exam (graded)